tableau/connector-plugin-sdk/docs/metadata-enumeration.md

 ## JDBC Metadata Enumeration
 There are six JDBC capabilities controlling JDBC metadata enumeration, They are all prefixed with `CAP_JDBC_METADATA_`.
 When metadata is enumerated by a SQL query, it will be logged with keyword `grpc-protocol-read-query-metadata`.
 When reading the metadata of columns from a table, the event will be logged with keyword `grpc-protocol-read-table-metadata`.

+Without any of below capabilities being set, our default behavior is to use JDBC APIs like getCatalogs, getSchemas, getTables, and getColumns from [DatabaseMetaData](https://docs.oracle.com/javase/7/docs/api/java/sql/DatabaseMetaData.html).

 1. Set `CAP_JDBC_METADATA_SUPPRESS_PREPARED_QUERY` to true to disable SQLPrepare query, query will include a `WHERE 1=0` clause in order to read metadata.

 2. Set `CAP_JDBC_METADATA_USE_RESULTSET_FOR_TABLE` to true to read metadata using an empty result set, example query as `select * from <tableName> where 1=0`.
 Turn this capability off to read the metadata of ResultSet for a particular table.